Therapy for black sheep, truth seekers, & cycle breakers.

 -

-Dedicated in my studies and understanding of different theories, I have sought to fully digest and analyze each one to develop my own framework.
+Dedicated in my studies of different theories, I have sought to fully digest and analyze each one to develop my own framework.
 I have many tools at my disposal that I can use at any given time.
+Some people call this an eclectic, integrative, or holistic approach.

-My integrative, person-centered approach often incorporates elements of psychodynamic theory (including transactional analysis), attachment theory, Bowen family systems theory, gestalt therapy, narrative therapy, Internal Family Systems, emotion-focused therapy, and cognitive behavioral therapy.
-However, I've seen that too much adherence to a certain method can get in the way of a client's healing.
+As a lifelong learner, I continually add tools to my toolbox.
+But I've seen that too much adherence to a certain method can get in the way of a client's healing.
+Each client has their own goals when they begin therapy.
 I believe the client's need determines the course of therapy, rather than a specific method.